5ecompendium/bestiary/_creatures/kot-bayun.md

 armor_class: "15"
 ---

-***Folk Cure.*** A kot bayun's tales have the effect of a lesser restoration spell at will, and once per week it can have the effect of greater restoration.
+***Folk Cure.*** A kot bayun's tales have the effect of a <i>lesser restoration</i> spell at will, and once per week it can have the effect of <i>greater restoration</i>.
 The kot bayun designates one listener to benefit from its ability, and that listener must spend one uninterrupted hour listening to the cat's tales.
-Kot bayuns are reluctant to share this benefit and must be bargained with or under the effect of domination to grant the boon.
+Kot bayuns are reluctant to share this benefit and must be bargained with or under the effect of a spell such as <i>domination</i> to grant the boon.

 ***Innate Spellcasting.*** The kot bayun's innate spellcasting ability is Charisma (spell save DC 13).
 It can innately cast the following spells, requiring no material components:

-3/day each: fog cloud, invisibility (self only)
+* 3/day each: <i>fog cloud, invisibility </i>(self only)

-1/day: blink
+* 1/day: <i>blink</i>

 ### Actions